sterlingccode/tinystep-qvac/README.md

 # TinyStep

-TinyStep is a simple localhost app that turns an overwhelming task into one tiny next action, three quick checks, and a rough time estimate.
+sterlingccode TinyStep is a simple localhost app that turns an overwhelming task into one tiny next action, three quick checks, and a rough time estimate.

 ## Built with